AbdullahZuhair21/CRTP/README.md

 ```
 Get-LastLoggedon -ComputerName <servername>
 ```
-Find shares on hosts in current domain.
+Find shares on hosts in the current domain.
 ```
 Invoke-ShareFinder -Verbose
+Invoke-ShareFinder -Verbose -ExcludeStandard -ExcludePrint -ExcludeIPC  #Exclude common or default shares
 ```
 Find sensitive files on computers in the domain
 ```